vtsuperdarn/clustering_superdarn_data/README.md

 Setup instructions:

-Make sure the Python3 tkinter package is installed.
+First, make sure the Python3 tkinter package is installed.
 This is required for matplotlib plots.
 > sudo apt-get install python3-tk

+To use in the virtual environment:
+> source venv/bin/activate
+> python plot_gmm_vs_empirical.py

+To leave the virtual environment:
+> deactivate

+To use with a local installation of Python 3, install these dependencies:
+> pip3 install sklearn
+> pip3 install scipy
+> pip3 install numpy
+> pip3 install matplotlib

+Then run:
+> python3 plot_gmm_vs_empirical.py